hackforla/internship-website-design-system/CONTRIBUTING.md

 - We are trying to teach you the team methodology through the issues themselves.
 - It ensures you understand what we expect and the quality of contributions.

-All website team members are required to attend at least 1 team meeting in a week (held on Wednesdays and Thursdays).
+All TWE team members are required to attend at least 1 team meeting in a week (held on Wednesdays and Thursdays).
 In case, you are unable in any given week, you should reach out to the tech leadership team.
 Exceptions to this requirement may be provided on a case-by-case basis.

-All website team members are expected to devote a minimum of 6 hours per week while working on various assignments during their entire tenure on the internship team (excluding week offs and vacations).
+All TWE team members are expected to devote a minimum of 6 hours per week while working on various assignments during their entire tenure on the internship team (excluding week offs and vacations).

-Also, please let the tech leadership team know (through a Slack message in the internship channel as well as an @ mention in a comment of the issue that you would be working on) if you are planning to take a week off or a longer vacation.
+Also, please let the tech leadership team know (through a Slack message in the `internship` channel as well as an @ mention in a comment of the issue that you would be working on) if you are planning to take a week off or a longer vacation.

 <!-- - Explain how to submit a bug.
 - Explain how to submit a feature request.